United States v. Joseph (2019)

 United States v.
-Shelley M. Richmond Joseph and Wesley MacGregor (2019) was the federal criminal prosecution of a Massachusetts state court judge (Joseph) and court officer (MacGregor) for helping a state court defendant evade federal immigration authorities by allowing him to leave a court hearing through a rear door of the courthouse.

-Both are charged with conspiracy to obstruct justice, aiding and abetting obstruction of justice, and aiding and abetting obstruction of a federal proceeding;

-MacGregor is also charged with perjury during grand jury proceedings.

-Joseph faces 20 years in prison; MacGregor, 30.
-Both could be fined $250,000.
+Shelley M. Richmond Joseph and Wesley MacGregor (2019) was the federal criminal prosecution of a Massachusetts state court judge (Joseph) and court officer (MacGregor) for allegedly helping a state court defendant evade federal immigration authorities by allowing him to leave a court hearing through a rear door of the courthouse.
+Both were charged with conspiracy to obstruct justice, aiding and abetting obstruction of justice, and aiding and abetting obstruction of a federal proceeding; MacGregor was also charged with perjury during grand jury proceedings.
+Joseph faced 20 years in prison; MacGregor, 30 years.
+Both could have been fined $250,000.
 On September 22, 2022, the case concluded with an announcement by federal prosecutors that the obstruction charges against both Joseph and MacGregor would be dismissed and that prosecution of the perjury charge against MacGregor would be deferred.
 As part of the resolution, Joseph agreed to submit to disciplinary proceedings before the Massachusetts Commission on Judicial Conduct.
+In December 2024, the Commission filed formal charges against Joseph with the Massachusetts Supreme Judicial Court, alleging that her conduct was "unbecoming a judicial officer."
+The Commission accused Joseph of violating the Massachusetts Code of Judicial Conduct by failing to comply with the law, and alleged that she engaged in conduct "prejudicial to the administration of justice."

 On April 2, 2018, an agent from U.S. Immigration and Customs Enforcement (ICE) arrived at the Newton District Court in Newton, Massachusetts in order to detain a suspected undocumented immigrant who was appearing as a defendant that day on state court charges.
 According to federal prosecutors, Joseph and MacGregor helped the defendant evade detention by allowing him to leave the courthouse through a rear exit while the ICE agent waited in the front lobby.
 A grand jury investigation began within weeks and on April 25, 2019, Joseph and MacGregor were indicted.
 Joseph surrendered to authorities and MacGregor was arrested at home.
 Both pled not guilty and were released without bail.
 MacGregor retired and Joseph is on administrative leave with pay pending trial.
 A motion to dismiss filed by Joseph was denied, and as of July 2020, no trial date has been set.
+On September 22, 2022, the federal prosecutor overseeing the case announced that all charges against Joseph would be dismissed as part of an agreement requiring Joseph to self-refer to the Massachusetts Commission on Judicial Conduct and make certain admissions in connection with that referral.